• Home

 • Tweet

-This pizza quinoa salad is an easy make-ahead salad recipe that is both tasty and filling.
+This pizza quinoa salad is an easy make-ahead recipe that is both tasty and filling.

 Pizza Quinoa Salad Recipe stored in a 2 cup wide-mouth mason jar